zachvalenta/zjayv.github.io/tmp.md

 * Stack Overflow won in losing https://x.com/Altimor/status/1853893158368928124
 > https://paulgraham.com/writes.html PG might be right for most people but I estimate that LLMs will actually make their users *better* at writing clearly.
 Will take the Stack Overflow ethos to a wider audience. https://stackoverflow.com/help/how-to-ask

+> https://news.ycombinator.com/item?id=42095434 there's a fair amount of pushback as well. i align with the first comment to this guy. decent amount of pushback seems like: "im a real man, my editor is emacs, i have strong opinions about c99 vs. rust, LLMs are for homos who write $DYNAMICALLY_TYPED_LANGUAGE_HERE" + people that are bad at writing prompts. essentially, LLMs reward the type of person who could write a good question on Stack Overflow or otherwise teaches them how to do so (if they are willing to learn) https://stackoverflow.com/help/mcve - to Josh/Kurt 24.11.15

 ### complaints

 * Python pkg structure